tushark88/travel-reopening/TW_domestic.md

 These are the preventive measures that Taiwan has taken on the community level:

-- Babies and infants, who cannot wear masks, to maintain distance in public places
+- Babies and infants, who cannot wear masks, need to maintain distance in public places
 - Indoor spaces are spaced 1.5 meters apart or are separated by transparent dividers
 - All employees must wear masks
 - Customers must wear their masks after finishing their meal